 The hearings are recorded.
 FINRA records the hearing electronically, but the parties can, at their own cost, use a court stenographer.

-Evidence is introduced through the testimony of witnesses.
+The evidence is introduced through the testimony of witnesses.
 In the typical customer-broker case, the customer testifies about his relationship with the broker, and, during his testimony, introduces documents which he believes support his case.
 While the broker’s attorney is not typically permitted to ask questions of the claimant until he finishes his “direct” examination, counsel can interpose objections to the testimony and is typically permitted to ask questions of the witness regarding documents that he attempts to offer into evidence.
-Then the claimant’s testimony is completed, the respondent’s attorneys are permitted the opportunity to cross examine the claimant.
+Then the claimant’s testimony is completed, the respondent’s attorneys are permitted the opportunity to cross-examine the claimant.
 In the court setting, this cross-examination would be limited to the facts testified during direct.
 However, in an arbitration, where the parties are hearing each other’s testimony for the first time, the cross-examiner is usually given wide leeway in the scope of his cross examination.

 The claimant’s attorney is then offered the opportunity to “re-direct”, to ask the customer questions again, but this time he is limited to the topics covered by cross-examination.
 When that is complete, respondents counsel can “re-cross”, again limited to the scope of re-direct, This continues until there are no further questions of the witness.

 When all of the respondents’ attorneys have cross-examined the witness, the Arbitrators may ask questions of the witness.
-Some arbitrators may interrupt the examination of a witness to ask a question, but those are usually to clarify a witnesses answer.
+Some arbitrators may interrupt the examination of a witness to ask a question, but those are usually to clarify an answer.
 There is occasionally the arbitrator who repeatedly interrupts the witness and attorneys, and who starts an entirely new line of questioning, on his own.
 Fortunately, this conduct is becoming rare, and the arbitrators are cautioned not to actively examine witness by the various arbitration forums.
 Unfortunately, some still do.

 However, at this stage, the arbitrators can ask any questions they may have.
 The extent of the examination by the arbitrators varies widely and depends on how extensive the attorneys’ questions were, and the particular arbitrator involved.
 Some arbitrators seem to ask a lot of questions, others ask none, regardless of the examination by the attorneys.